Episode 13 - Completing the

 flashing lights

-Props to Thomas for including polyester insulation in the walls
+extremes.
+Props to Thomas for including polyester insulation

-and ceiling of my bus, but I’m going to need more.
-Plus, the
+in the walls and ceiling of my bus, but I’m going to need more.

-metal skin on the interior walls and ceiling is thermally bridged
+Plus, the metal skin on the interior walls and ceiling is

-to the exterior metal skin, allowing heat and cold to be
+thermally bridged to the exterior metal skin, allowing heat and

 In episode 11 I completed the removal of the metal ceiling

-the windows.
-I love the fact that this model bus used screws and
+under the windows.
+I love the fact that this model bus used

-inch below the window and cut the panel off.
-That’s how I do it
+one inch below the window and cut the panel off.
+That’s how I

 remaining strip of metal.

-bus and metal “moulding” running along the base of both walls.
+the bus and metal “moulding” running along the base of both

 And I thin out unneeded wires from the thick bundle of wires